dojo/docs/welcome.rst

       A "auto complete", which allows the user to type any value and just gives suggested completions

+    * `dijit.form.MultiSelect <dijit/form/MultiSelect>`_

+      The MultiSelect widget allows the selection of multiple items

     * `dijit.form.FilteringSelect <dijit/form/FilteringSelect>`_

       Similar to a <select> but with type-ahead filtering of the drop down list